-Providing you are careful and don’t set the levels ridiculously high, you can get away with using a head that is more powerful than your cab.
+Providing you are careful with combos and don’t set the levels ridiculously high or use a really cheap amp head, you can get away with using a head that is more powerful than your cab.
 However, it’s best to avoid this where possible and ensure that the wattages match up.

 Can You Connect a Head to a Combo Amp?

 Although this may seem like a pointless endeavor, it is possible to connect a standalone head to a combo amp.
 There are a couple of reasons you may want to do this.
 Firstly, you might find that the built-in cab on your combo doesn’t produce the amplification or tone that you’re looking for.
 Secondly, you may want to increase the power you have at your disposal by using an external head.

 The majority of combo amplifiers have a connector on their rear panel where you can see the connection between the cab and head.